kxmyk/kxmyk/README.md

 - 🔭 I’m currently working on:
-  Social Media App
+  Ecommerce App in Laravel 10
 - 🌱 I’m currently learning:
-  Symfony
+  Laravel
 - 👯 I’m looking to collaborate on:
   Anything really!
 Im opened and enthusiastic about any new experience that will make me a better developer
-- 🤠 In the free time I like to play games and watch anime
+- 🤠 In the free time I like to hit the gym, play games, and watch anime
 - 📫 How to reach me:
 [![](https://img.shields.io/badge/-Linkedin-0073B1?style=flat-square)](https://linkedin.com/in/lukasiukkamil)
 <br>